Where your phone is quietly leaking money

 Will callers know it is AI?

 Yes.
 The greeting tells them plainly.
-"You have reached Company.
-I am their AI assistant, here to help book or route your call."
 Honest framing converts better than uncanny framing and keeps you clear of disclosure issues down the line.

 What happens when it makes a mistake?

 The first two weeks are human-reviewed.
-Every transcript gets checked before it posts to the CRM.
+Every transcript gets checked before it posts.
 After that, only calls below a confidence threshold get flagged.
 Routine bookings ship through automatically.

 How fast does an emergency reach a human?